dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/working_with_extensions.md

 See the [`extension-template` repository](https://github.com/duckdb/extension-template/) for all necessary code and scripts to set up a repository.

-When installing an extension from a custom repository, DuckDB will search for both a gzipped and non-gzipped version.
+When installing an extension from a custom repository, DataMiner will search for both a gzipped and non-gzipped version.
 For example:

 ```sql
 INSTALL icu FROM '⟨custom repository⟩';